dialog-semiconductor/BLE_SDK6_examples/connectivity/central/Readme.md

 - [DA14585 Development Kit Basic](https://www.dialog-semiconductor.com/products/da14585-development-kit-basic) for the Basic Development Kit.
 - [DA14531 USB Development Kit Product page](https://www.dialog-semiconductor.com/products/da14531-development-kit-usb) for the DA14531 USB Development Kit.

-* **Hardware configuration DA14585 using the DA145xxDEVKT-P PRO-Motherboard**
+* **Hardware configuration using the DA145xxDEVKT-P PRO-Motherboard**

-	- When using DA14585/DA14586, witht the proper project configuration, the UTX jumper needs to be placed.
+	- When using DA14585/DA14586, with the proper project configuration, the UTX jumper needs to be placed.

 	- When using DA14531, Jumper P2_6 from J2 to UTX (Pin 17 on J1) for serial UART communication.